GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_create_container/README.md

 This guide shows you how to create a container image for an example function, and how to run said image in a local container on your workstation.

+> **WARNING:** The development version of this document may not work with the
+> released version of the functions framework.
+Please use this document as it
+> appears in the [corresponding release][github-releases] if you are using a
+> released version of the library.
+In particular, buildpacks use the latest
+> release.

 ## Pre-requisites

 Verify the [docker tool][docker] is functional on your workstation: